 Once your site is up and running, you’ll need to spread the word.

-- Email marketing is cheap, and you can personalize your messages.
+Email marketing is cheap, and you can personalise your messages.
 Mailchimp is a great platform for this.

 5. Offer discounts

 Everyone loves a bargain, so make sure your ecommerce site offers regular discounts.
 Standard savings will encourage customers to come back to your site, but try ‘upselling’ or ‘cross selling’ too.
 Offering money off to customers who buy more or higher value products boosts average order values and overall sales.
 If you’re using frequently changing discount codes, remember to set them as ‘active’ or ‘inactive’ to avoid confusion and costly mistakes.

 6. Get the postage right

 It’s important to make sure you cover your postage costs and use a reliable delivery firm.
 But, remember, if you overcharge you’ll start losing customers.
 Free postage is always a draw, but it makes sense to link this to a minimum order amount - you’ll encourage extra sales that way as well.